Can I Use Solar Panels Without Battery Storage? (And Is It Worth It?)

 Frequently Asked Questions

-Can I use solar panels and inverters without battery?
+Can I use solar panels and inverters without battery storage?

 Yes, if you are connected to an electrical grid, you can use solar panels and inverters without battery storage.
 However, it’s important to note that grid-tied solar systems are usually shut off during power outages to prevent the backflow of electricity from harming utility workers.